Lowest Common Ancestor All in One

 This leads to the question: how does Git detect conflicts between two branches?

-command as an example.
-In the situation shown below, I execute git rebase master
+Take the rebase command as an example.
+In the situation shown below, I execute git rebase master on the dev branch, and then dev is applied on top of the master branch:

 During this process, Git operates as follows: